Macedonian Ruins

 “Why did you sting me?" screamed the frog in pain

-“I’m sorry, I can’t help it.
-I guess it’s just in my nature,” pled the scorpion.
+“I’m sorry, but I can’t help it.
+I guess it’s just in my nature,” the scorpion pleaded.

 The Fallen Nature

 God’s standards for harmonious and fulfilling relationships lead us to face our fallen nature.
-Although well aware of our shortcomings, God will never impose Himself on us, rather, He eagerly waits for us to ask for His help.
-It is beyond our means to overcome that nature, but when we become aware of it we need only to acknowledge and yield the issue to Him asking for His help in progressively removing its influence from our lives.
+Although aware of our shortcomings, God will never impose Himself on us; instead, He eagerly waits for us to ask for His help.
+It is beyond our means to overcome that nature, but when we become aware of it, we need only acknowledge and yield the issue to Him, asking for His help in progressively removing its influence from our lives.
 This cleansing is called sanctification.

-If we acknowledge our fallen nature He is faithful and just... to progressively cleanse us of it. (my rendition of 1 John 1:9)
+If we admit to our fallen nature, He is just and will be faithful... at working to cleanse us of it. (my rendition of 1 John 1:9)

 At least some of the Twelve Step program of Alcoholics or Gamblers Anonymous almost perfectly mirrors the approach we ought to take to find freedom from our fallen nature faults: